MansoorMajeed/esc.sh/content/posts/drafts/2025-02-04-new-site-for-selfhosting-content.md

 ### The Hugo Workflow

 So here is
-I realized that even the thought of having to open my text editor, run some scripts to create a new draft post, write stuff, copy images, link them, build it, see the local site looks good, then push to git, once the site is built and published (through cklo)
+open my text editor, run some scripts to create a new draft post, write stuff, copy images, link them, build it, see the local site looks good, then push to git, once the site is built and published (through cklo)